chrisfarber/ember-breadcrumbs/README.md

 If the `breadCrumb` property is not specified, then no crumb will be displayed.
 Note that this means, by default, no crumbs will be displayed.

+### Showing multiple crumbs from one controller

+Sometimes you might need to display multiple breadcrumbs from the same controller.
+To accomplish this, you can define the `breadCrumbs` property on your controller.

+This property should be an array of objects (one object per crumb) that contain the following attributes:
+- **label**: The text to display as the bread crumb.
+Required.
+- **path**: The path that the crumb should link to.
+Optional; if not specified, the controller's route's path will be used instead.
+- **model**: An object that should be passed into `{{link-to}}`.
+Optional.

 ## Customization

 `ember-breadcrumbs` is styled, by default, for